hellbound22/mega-security-rs/README.md

 ### Some notes
 - Mega does check for password security, this crate does not.
 I leave for whomever implements this crate to define what is a 'good password' or not.
 - Mega uses 'mega.nz' to generate salt.
 As noted in the whitepaper, ideally this value would be an user identifier, so thats whats being used in this code.
+You can provide a 'domain' when creating the client though;
 - The server uses a `HashMap<String, Client>` to store registered users.
 Ideally you would code your own Server, or send a PR making the server be a trait of sorts.
 - This crate does not YET implement file or data encryption of any kind.
-It is planned though.